 - IASB staff will be asked to provide an initial analysis of the topics raised by the letter in advance of the next DPOC meeting.

 - At their meeting, the DPOC will review the correspondence and staff analysis before determining how to proceed.
 In most cases, the DPOC will provide a response in writing.

 In the interests of transparency, all correspondence from interested parties to the DPOC, as well as the staff analysis and response from the DPOC will be published on the public website.

 By submitting a letter to the DPOC, respondents agree that their correspondence will be posted on the IFRS Foundation website.

-By submitting a letter to the DPOC, respondents agree to the Written Communication Policy of the IFRS Foundation
+By submitting a letter to the DPOC, respondents also agree to the Written Communication Policy of the IFRS Foundation